JamesWoolfenden/pike/terraform/azurerm/Readme.md

 Unlike AWS you cant name profiles.

-You will need 2 distinct auth identities, one that has the power to update roles, so that you can update the permissions of the other role that you use to determine the permissions required to create a resource.
+You will need two distinct auth identities, one that has the power to update roles, so that you can update the permissions of the other role that you use to determine the permissions required to create a resource.
-You can create the simple role using the contents of <terraform/azurerm/role>, this is the role that you update.
+You can create the simple role using the contents of <terraform/azurerm/role>; this is the role that you update.

-I work in 2 shells, each with different permissions.
+I work in two shells, each with different permissions.

 ```shell
 # sh